TheTrashmanDC/thetrashmandc.github.io/_posts/2023-07-07-how-to-rank-higher-in-fortnite.md

 layout: post
 title:  "How to rank up in Fortnite"
 keywords: "fortnite, game"
-description: "A simple tutorial for improving your game"
+description: "A simple tutorial for improving your fortnite game, see how AI thinks you can improve!"
 date: 2023-07-07 00:00:00 -0600
 categories:
 permalink: fortnite-rank-higher